-Although day-to-day routine inspections of storage rack should be conducted by facility owners and employees to identify damaged areas—regardless of the severity—it’s also a good practice to engage an independent professional rack engineer to review the system.
-These professional reviews should be scheduled at a frequency determined by the system owner, as explained in RMI’s publication Considerations for the Planning and Use of Industrial Steel Storage Racks.
+As explained in RMI’s publication Considerations for the Planning and Use of Industrial Steel Storage Racks, the system owner should schedule professional, post-installation inspections at specific intervals.
 Further, they should also occur immediately after any event that increases the risk of damage to the rack—such as a forklift collision or a seismic event.

-Additionally, a professional rack engineer can easily interpret the original design documentation to ensure the rack’s current configuration and components match, as well as perform an in-depth review and take detailed measurements as part of an unbiased evaluation.
+Additionally, a professional rack engineer can easily interpret the original design documentation to ensure the rack’s current configuration and components match.
+They can also perform an in-depth review and take detailed measurements as part of an unbiased evaluation.

 Ultimately, regular rack inspections performed by a professional rack engineer will ensure that the system supports the operation’s ability to store and retrieve material as quickly and safely as possible.
 Or, put another way, a safe rack system ensures productivity and minimizes cost—and that’s a best practice every facility owner can endorse.